mono/website/docs/gui/gtksharp/widgets/scale-widgets.md

                                      double step );
 ```

-The adjustment argument can either be an [http:/monodoc/T:Gtk.Adjustment adjustment] object which has already been created, or `null`, in which case, an anonymous adjustment is created with all of its values set to 0.0 (which isn't very useful in this case).
+The adjustment argument can either be an [adjustment](http://docs.go-mono.com/index.aspx?link=T:Gtk.Adjustment) object which has already been created, or `null`, in which case, an anonymous adjustment is created with all of its values set to 0.0 (which isn't very useful in this case).
 In order to avoid confusing yourself, you probably want to create your adjustment with a pageSize of 0.0 so that its upper value actually corresponds to the highest value the user can select.
 The WithRange constructor variants take care of creating a suitable adjustment object.
-(If you're already thoroughly confused, read the section on Adjustments again for an explanation of what exactly adjustments do and how to create and manipulate them; also read the [http:/monodoc/T:Gtk.Adjustment Gtk.Adjustment] docs.)
+(If you're already thoroughly confused, read the section on Adjustments again for an explanation of what exactly adjustments do and how to create and manipulate them; also read the [Gtk.Adjustment](http://docs.go-mono.com/index.aspx?link=T:Gtk.Adjustment) docs.)

 Using Scale Widgets
 ===================